-Citation with stable link: Philip A. Harland, 'Phoenician, Egyptian and Babylonian wisdom: Porphyry of Tyre and Antonius Diogenes on Pythagoras (third century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6357.
+Citation with stable link: Philip A. Harland, 'Phoenician, Egyptian and Babylonian wisdom: Porphyry of Tyre and Antonius Diogenes on Pythagoras (third century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, http://philipharland.com/Blog/?p=6357.

 Author: Antonius Diogenes and Porphyry, Life of Pythagoras 6-9 (link to full translation)